| The

 map books, endless notes from voicemail's, leads gleaned from prospecting guides

+and pens and pencils.
+Lots of pens and pencils.
 "Sales personnel had access to a sophisticated customer management system

 running on their PCs," explains Klein.
 "When the salespeople used